yubin-park/hccpy/README.md

 I am in the process of rewriting the entire hccpy incorporating all the feedback and issues in the past.
 If you want to provide mode thoughts while I am in the process, please reach out to me on LinkedIn (https://www.linkedin.com/in/yubin-park-phd/) - the fastest way to reach me.

-The new project will be hosted by @mimilabsai.
+The new project will be hosted by [https://github.com/mimilabs](https://github.com/mimilabs) - for more details, please see: [https://www.mimilabs.ai/projects/65e908d2972dde0f134d21db](https://www.mimilabs.ai/projects/65e908d2972dde0f134d21db)

 Best,